Our Review of Moreton Hall School

 Moreton Hall is a, ‘proper’ boarding school, with girls being encouraged not to disappear at the weekends.
 There is plenty for them to do at school and in the surrounding countryside and towns.
 Many day girls board for a few days a week (when, for example, there are sports matches, or plays) and the girls explained that there really is no difference between the day girls and boarders.

 My impression was that the school is happy, relaxed and has the resources of a much bigger facility than one required for just over 300 children.
-The swimming pool, lacrosse field and gym were enormous.
-This is good news – there is plenty of room to absorb the plethora of new buildings required by the school’s current expansion.
+The swimming pool, lacrosse field and gym were well kept and being put to good use.
 The girls were friendly and relaxed and not at all arrogant.
 Dorms were spacious and bright.
 The food was great.

 Obviously, good results require a lot of work and the school has classes on Saturday as well as providing plenty of extra tuition (from its own teachers) if a girl needs to top up for any reason.
 The school’s enrichment programme provides additional education in areas that fall outside the remit of the curriculum; including a medical society and chemistry society.
 I was delighted to hear that one of Simply Learning Tuition’s Senior Tutors, Alex Fielding, had lectured at the school as part of her work with Art History Abroad.

 Moreton Hall takes pride in its past (established 1913) but has an extremely strong focus on developing its future.
-The ambition and entrepreneurial zeal of the Headmaster and senior staff was reflected in the girls I spoke to.
-At the age of 15, they had a razor sharp eye on their own futures, with ambitions for Oxbridge and other leading universities and a solid plan of how they were going to get there.
-There is absolutely no sense of resting on laurels or reputation.
-The girls are not kept in an ivory tower but rather are given an awareness that the world is fiercely competitive and that they need to work hard and with genuine enthusiasm to succeed (note the accelerated Oxbridge programme, dedicated Oxbridge tutor and unique medical school preparation facility).
+Almost all sixth form leavers go to university.
+Cardiff, UCL, Edinburgh, Exeter, Newcastle, Leeds, Kingston, Loughborough, Nottingham amoung the most popular.
+The girls are not kept in an ivory tower but rather are given an awareness that the world is fiercely competitive and that they need to work hard and with genuine enthusiasm to succeed.
 An Art teacher explained that when the girls are taken to London to visit potential Art and Design Colleges equal importance is given to how helpful each course is likely to be in getting a job.

 In conclusion, Moreton Hall seems to have all the benefits of a small, friendly school combined with heavyweight facilities, mouth watering results, and eyes that are wide open to a world far beyond its playing fields.